ElvisResearchGroup/DictionaryOfNewZealandEnglish/README.md

 ### Database
 If you have already installed your database.

     $ python manage.py db init
     $ python manage.py db migrate
     $ python manage.py db upgrade

+    Stop the server using Ctl-c
     $ python manage.py server

-Note: these worked after half an hour without having to do anything more.
-It seems the database is installed, it must be magic... ...adding to this, after a similar problem I think the shell needed to be restarted.
+The 'init' creates the database 'dev.db' and the migration folder & contents.
+The 'migrate' will generate a new migration script.
+And 'upgrade' applies the migration.

 ### fabric
 ref: http://www.jeffknupp.com/blog/2012/02/09/starting-a-django-project-the-right-way/